jubilee2/administrate-field-button/README.md

 # Administrate::Field::Button

-**Administrate Field Button** is a custom field for the [Administrate](https://github.com/thoughtbot/administrate) gem that allows you to add customizable buttons to your resource views in the Administrate dashboard.
+**Administrate Field Button** is a custom field for the [Administrate](https://github.com/thoughtbot/administrate) gem that enhances your Administrate dashboard by adding customizable buttons to your resource views.

 ![Administrate Field Button Screenshot](/path/to/screenshot.png)

 ## Installation

+To use this gem in your project, follow these steps:

-Add this line to your application's Gemfile:
+1. Add the gem to your application's Gemfile:

 ```ruby
 gem 'administrate-field-button', github: 'jubilee2/administrate-field-button'
 ```

-And then execute:
+2. Run the following command to install the gem:

 ```shell
 bundle install